morepath/morepath/doc/app_reuse.rst

 a different view.
 If you use ``OtherApp`` (even in the same runtime), it functions independently from ``App``.

-This app isolation is nothing really special; it's kind of obvious that this is possible.
+App isolation is nothing special in Morepath; it's obvious that this is possible.
 But that's what we wanted.
-Let's look at a few more involved possibilities next.
+Let's look at some other features next.

 Application Extension
 ---------------------